day8/re-frame/docs/WIP/MentalModelOmnibus.md

 programmers seems destined to rediscover this principle - CQRS is a recent re-rendering.
 And yet we still see read/write `cursors` and two way data binding being promoted as a good thing.
 Just say no. As programs get bigger, their use will encourage control logic into all the wrong places and you'll end up with a tire fire of an Architecture.
-IMHO.
+IMO.

 ## It Does Physics